A/Professor Akshat Tanksale

 P. Gholkar, Y. Shashri, A. Tanksale*, Catalytic Reactive Flash Volatilisation of Microalgae to Produce Hydrogen or Methane-rich Syngas, Applied Catalysis B: Environmental, 2019, Volume 251, Pages 326-334

-To the best of our knowledge, this is the first report of catalytic conversion of whole cell microalgae into hydrogen-rich* (65%) or methane-rich (16%) synthesis gas depending upon the catalyst.
-This is a significant advancement over the current methods of microalgae conversion since most of these do not convert whole cell.
+To the best of our knowledge, this is the first report of catalytic conversion of whole-cell microalgae into hydrogen-rich* (65%) or methane-rich (16%) synthesis gas depending upon the catalyst.
+This is a significant advancement over the current methods of microalgae conversion since most of these do not convert the whole cell.
 They focus only on lipids or carbohydrate component.
 This work resulted in two PCT patent applications in India through the IITB-Monash Research Academy and this is the first of three papers that we expect to publish.
 This work may make utilization of microalgae into energy carriers feasible in the future.

 F.L.
-Chan, G. Altinkaya, N. Fung, A. Tanksale*, Low temperature hydrogenation of carbon dioxide into formaldehyde in liquid media, Catalysis Today, 2018, Volume 309, Pages 242-247
+Chan, G. Altinkaya, N. Fung, A. Tanksale*, Low-temperature hydrogenation of carbon dioxide into formaldehyde in liquid media, Catalysis Today, 2018, Volume 309, Pages 242-247

 This paper demonstrates for the first time the conversion of CO2 into formaldehyde in a liquid phase catalytic reaction using catalysts and process developed in our lab.
-CO2 utilization is one of the grand challenges of this century and the development of this pathway to convert CO2 into bulk chemicals may lead to significant impact on climate change.
+CO2 utilization is one of the grand challenges of this century and the development of this pathway to convert CO2 into bulk chemicals may lead to a significant impact on climate change.
 Since the publication of this paper, our research has demonstrated that CO2 can be converted into diesel range fuel – (poly)oxymethylene ethers (POME), using formaldehyde as an intermediate (PCT patent applied).

 F.L.
 Chan, A. Tanksale*, Catalytic Steam Gasification of Pinewood and Eucalyptus Sawdust Using Reactive Flash Volatilization, Applied Catalysis B: Environmental, 2016, Volume 187, Pages 310-327

-Hydrogen is considered to be one of the long-term fuels for sustainable carbon free / neutral economy.
-In this respect, this paper demonstrated for the first-time direct conversion of wood waste into hydrogen rich syngas.
-This is a millisecond residence time autothermal catalytic reactor in which solid feedstock is directly converted into tar and char free syngas.
+Hydrogen is considered to be one of the long-term fuels for sustainable carbon-free / neutral economy.
+In this respect, this paper demonstrated for the first-time direct conversion of wood waste into hydrogen-rich syngas.
+This is a millisecond residence time auto-thermal catalytic reactor in which solid feedstock is directly converted into tar and char free syngas.
 The catalyst was developed in-house to do in situ tar reforming, which we demonstrated later, avoids secondary tar formation.
 This reactor is 1-2 orders of magnitude smaller than conventional fluidized bed gasifier with downstream tar cleanup.
 Therefore, it can be used for decentralized biomass processing.

 A.M.
 Bahmanpour, A. Hoadley, A. Tanksale*, Formaldehyde Production via Hydrogenation of Carbon Monoxide in Aqueous Phase, Green Chemistry, 2015, 17 (6), 3500 – 3507

 This is a breakthrough paper in the field of liquid phase catalysis for the conversion of syngas into formaldehyde.
 We showed for the first time that formaldehyde can be produced directly from syngas.
 This reaction is thermodynamically impossible in the gas phase.
-However, our research showed that this reaction is feasible in aqueous phase.
+However, our research showed that this reaction is feasible in the aqueous phase.
 This breakthrough led to a new field of research in liquid phase conversion of CO into formaldehyde which opened up many pathways, like CO2 conversion using similar chemistry and cascade reaction to make POME via formaldehyde as intermediate.

 A.M.
 Bahmanpour, A. Hoadley, S. Mushrif A. Tanksale*, Hydrogenation of Carbon Monoxide into Formaldehyde in Liquid Media, ACS Sustainable Chemistry and Engineering, 2016, 4(7), 3970-3977.

 This research follows from our breakthrough paper on aqueous phase CO hydrogenation into formaldehyde.
-In this paper we showed that methanol as a solvent is significantly better than water in promoting the conversion of CO.
-This work led the foundation for our understanding of the role of solvent in the reaction which continues to this day using molecular dynamics simulation and experiments using synchrotron X-ray and neutron scattering at ANSTO.
-Our fundamental understanding of the role of solvents has wider implication in the field of catalysis because increasingly the field is moving towards reactions is liquid phase.
+In this paper, we showed that methanol as a solvent is significantly better than water in promoting the conversion of CO.
+This work led to the foundation for our understanding of the role of solvent in the reaction which continues to this day using molecular dynamics simulation and experiments using synchrotron X-ray and neutron scattering at ANSTO.
+Our fundamental understanding of the role of solvents has wider implication in the field of catalysis because increasingly the field is moving towards reactions is a liquid phase.